 Items and their effects tend to get this way if you think about them.
 For instance, the "Wooden Spoon" or "Belt" items makes Isaac faster... because he's running from being spanked!
 "Squeezy" may have been one of Isaac's favorite toys, so it makes him cry more as he holds it and remembers the good times in life (which is why he also gets two soul hearts).
 This also means when you get a pill that decreases tear damage/speed/range, you've actually made Isaac take something that makes him feel better, so he's crying less... even though this is portrayed as a negative thing.

 Think about it.
 A Tears Down pill is actually an antidepressant, so Isaac cries less; conversely, Tears Up is a depressant!
 What the Hell, Player??

-Then again.
-Making Isaac cry more means that he's more likely to survive.
-It's sort of like making someone aware of how much shit he's going through would make them more able to deal with it in the long turn.
+Then again, making Isaac cry more means that he's more likely to survive.
+It's sort of like how making someone aware of how much shit they're going through would make them more able to deal with it in the long run.

 On a similar note, Bad Trip is normally just some drug that hurts Isaac.
 But when he's at 1/2 heart, it becomes Full Health.
 Isaac's so hurt that giving him the Bad Trip drug makes him hallucinate and more pain resistant, allowing him to keep limping along.

 There is a "Max's Head" item that makes Isaac's tears bigger and more powerful...
 There's also a "Lunch" item that is a dog bowl with the name "Max" on it... no wonder Isaac's tears get stronger because of "Max's Head"... it was his pet dog!